Letting Go Of Unrealistic Expectations Can Be Life-Changing

 Describe what is, in the Here-and-Now using the powerful tool of Awareness:

 Awareness of what is can be a powerful tool in grappling with unrealistic expectations.
 Awareness is descriptive in nature, rather than judgmental.
-Becoming more aware of your thoughts, feelings, and sensations allows us to grasp what is, without judgment or expectation.
+Becoming more aware of your thoughts, feelings, and sensations allow us to grasp what is, without judgment or expectation.
 It simply is as it is.

 Some traditions call this approach and technique mindfulness.
 Within the realm of philosophy, the European 20th Century philosopher, Edmund Husserl is famed for founding the phenomenological approach: that is an approach to experience that focuses on describing experience and consciousness, putting judgment and expectation to one side in order to see clearly what is.